CAOS-NYU/Dedalusv3_GreeneSingularity/README.md

 Note: The Singularities in this note could only make use of one compute node.
 However, due to how Dedalus is parallelized, we will need to use MPI.
 We will update with a version that makes use of multiple compute nodes in the future and a start is [this script](https://raw.githubusercontent.com/DedalusProject/dedalus_conda/master/conda_install_dedalus3.sh) from the official Dedalus website.

 Note 2: If anything does not work in this note, or that you have run into trouble, please let me know at my email ryan_sjdu@nyu.edu.
-I woul be happy to help.
+I would be happy to help.

 ## Using an already-made singularity
 ### On the command line, interactively